Brazilian Cheese Bread (Pão De Queijo)

 Brazilian Cheese Bread dough in a mixer bowl with paddle on the side.

-• Using an ice cream scoop, a tablespoon measure, or a dinner spoon, scoop rounded portions of the dough into mounds on the parchment-lined baking sheet.
+• Using a cookie scoop, a tablespoon measure, or a dinner spoon, scoop rounded portions of the dough into mounds on the parchment-lined baking sheet.

 Cookie scoop holding Brazilian bread dough over a mixing bowl.